-- Adverse changes in global or regional general business, political and economic conditions due to the current global economic downturn, including the impact of continuing uncertainty and instability of certain European Union countries that could adversely affect our global markets. - Foreign currency exchange rate and interest rate fluctuations including the risk of further declines in the value of the yen and euro that would decrease our revenues and earnings. - Acquisition-related adverse effects including the failure to successfully obtain the anticipated revenues, margins and earnings benefits of acquisitions; integration delays or costs and the requirement to record significant adjustments to the preliminary fair value of assets acquired and liabilities assumed within the measurement period. - A major disruption in the operations of our manufacturing, research and development or distribution facilities, due to technological problems, natural disasters or other causes. - Disruptions in supplies of raw materials, particularly components used to manufacture our silicone hydrogel lenses. - Limitations on sales following product introductions due to poor market acceptance. - New competitors, product innovations or technologies. - Reduced sales, loss of customers and costs and expenses related to recalls. - New U.S. and foreign government laws and regulations, and changes in existing laws, regulations and enforcement guidance, which affect the medical device industry and the healthcare industry generally. - Failure to receive, or delays in receiving, U.S. or foreign regulatory approvals for products. - Failure to obtain adequate coverage and reimbursement from third party payors for our products. - Compliance costs and potential liability in connection with U.S. and foreign healthcare regulations, including product recalls, and potential losses resulting from sales of counterfeit and other infringing products. - Legal costs, insurance expenses, settlement costs and the risk of an adverse decision or settlement related to product liability, patent protection or other litigation. - Changes in tax laws or their interpretation and changes in statutory tax rates. - The requirement to provide for a significant liability or to write off, or accelerate depreciation on, a significant asset, including goodwill. - The success of the Company's research and development activities and other start-up projects.
+- Adverse changes in global or regional general business, political and economic conditions due to the current global economic downturn, including the impact of continuing uncertainty and instability of certain European Union countries that could adversely affect our global markets. - Foreign currency exchange rate and interest rate fluctuations including the risk of fluctuations in the value of the yen, pound and euro that would decrease our revenues and earnings. - Acquisition-related adverse effects including the failure to successfully obtain the anticipated revenues, margins and earnings benefits of acquisition, including the Sauflon acquisition; integration delays or costs and the requirement to record significant adjustments to the preliminary fair value of assets acquired and liabilities assumed within the measurement period, required regulatory approvals for an acquisition not being obtained or being delayed or subject to conditions that are not anticipated, adverse impacts of contingent liabilities or indemnification obligations, increased leverage and lack of access to available financing (including financing for the acquisition or refinancing of debt owed by us on a timely basis and on reasonable terms). - A major disruption in the operations of our manufacturing, research and development or distribution facilities, due to technological problems, natural disasters or other causes. - Disruptions in supplies of raw materials, particularly components used to manufacture our silicone hydrogel lenses. - Limitations on sales following product introductions due to poor market acceptance. - New competitors, product innovations or technologies. - Reduced sales, loss of customers and costs and expenses related to recalls. - New U.S. and foreign government laws and regulations, and changes in existing laws, regulations and enforcement guidance, which affect the medical device industry and the healthcare industry generally. - Failure to receive, or delays in receiving, U.S. or foreign regulatory approvals for products. - Failure to obtain adequate coverage and reimbursement from third party payors for our products. - Compliance costs and potential liability in connection with U.S. and foreign healthcare regulations, including product recalls, warning letters and potential losses resulting from sales of counterfeit and other infringing products.

-- Dilution to earnings per share from acquisitions or issuing stock. - Changes in accounting principles or estimates. - Environmental risks. - Other events described in our Securities and Exchange Commission filings, including the "Business" and "Risk Factors" sections in our Annual Report on Form 10-K for the fiscal year ended October 31, 2013, as such Risk Factors may be updated in quarterly filings.
+- Legal costs, insurance expenses, settlement costs and the risk of an adverse decision or settlement related to product liability, patent protection or other litigation. - Changes in tax laws or their interpretation and changes in statutory tax rates. - The requirement to provide for a significant liability or to write off, or accelerate depreciation on, a significant asset, including goodwill. - The success of our research and development activities and other start-up projects. - Dilution to earnings per share from the Sauflon acquisition or other acquisitions or issuing stock. - Changes in accounting principles or estimates. - Environmental risks. - Other events described in our Securities and Exchange Commission filings, including the "Business" and "Risk Factors" sections in our Annual Report on Form 10-K for the fiscal year ended October 31, 2013, as such Risk Factors may be updated in quarterly filings.